ted-love/Stochastic_Optimal_Control_Market_Making/README.md

 # Stochastic_Optimal_Control_Market_Making

-The limit order book (LOB) for Amazon over a 1-day period was used to calibrate a market making algorithm.
+The limit order book (LOB) containing high-frequency data for Amazon over a 1-day period was used to calibrate a market making algorithm.
+To remove the noise of the high-frequency data and get an accurate measure of the running volatility, the two-scaled realized volatility (TSRV) subsampling technique was used.

 The optimal bid-ask spread was calculated using Hamiltonian-Jacobian-Bellman (HJB) equation where the diffusion of the stock price was stochastic volatility with 0 drift.
 That is:
 $$dS_t = \sqrt{\nu_t} dW_t$$
 $$d\nu_t = \kappa(\bar{\nu} - \nu_t)dt + \eta \sqrt{\nu_t}dB_t$$
 where $W_t$ and $B_t$ are brownian motions with correlation $\rho$.